tweedegolf/tweedegolf.github.io/_posts/2015-04-03-webvr-and-threejs.md

 <br>
 **The API**

-To get the rotation and position data of the Oculus with javascript we first query for VR devices:
+To get the rotation and position data of the Oculus using javascript, we first query for VR devices:

 ~~~javascript
 if(navigator.getVRDevices){